 Make sure the software system makes it easier for the player to deposit the money.
 The more payment options are supported the better.
 Also, make sure there are no issues with the cash-out system, because your reputation as a business will pretty much depend on it.

 Make sure the software is compatible with the most popular operating systems Windows and Mac, and runs seamlessly on both.

 While a powerful and reliable back-end is a must, the games are just as important.
 Games are what keeps the player coming back to your site.
 Modern graphics, realistic sounds, effects, themes - all these things contribute to a good gambling experience, but the most important component of the game is the mathematics.
 Casino games are based on a random number generator but there's much more to it.
 The game should keep the player captivated, it should make each spin and each hand as exciting as possible - and that's what the algo mathematics is responsible for.

-Once you have shortlisted a number of software providers, be sure to visit the casinos powered by their software.
+Once you have shortlisted a number of software providers, you can check them in casino industry news and also be sure to visit the casinos powered by their software.
 Register for an account, play the games, try on the shoes of a regular player and see if that's where you would play.
 But tastes differ of course, so your own opinion is not enough.
 Read gambling forums and see what players are saying about the casinos powered by the software from each company on your list, because it's all about the player.